art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 A moving image representation of a collections resource, like an artwork, artist, exhibition, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#videos).

 * `id` *number* - Unique identifier of this resource.
-Taken from the source system
+Taken from the source system.
 * `title` *string* - Name of this resource
+* `is_boosted` *boolean* - Whether this document should be boosted in search
-* `type` *string* - Typs always takes one of the following values: image, link, sound, text, video
+* `type` *string* - Type always takes one of the following values: image, link, sound, text, video
 * `description` *string* - Explanation of what this asset is
 * `content` *string* - Text of URL of the contents of this asset
 * `category_ids` *array* - Unique identifier of the categories associated with this asset
 * `artwork_ids` *array* - Unique identifiers of the artworks associated with this asset
 * `artwork_titles` *array* - Names of the artworks associated with this asset
+* `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
+* `last_updated` *string* - Date and time the resource was updated in the Data Aggregator
 * `last_updated_fedora` *ISO 8601 date and time* - Date and time the resource was updated in LAKE, our digital asset management system
-* `last_updated_source` *string* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
-* `last_updated` *ISO 8601 date and time* - Date and time the resource was updated in the Data Aggregator